• Home

 download responses

 Choose the location on your device for the file download to go.
-Then, open up Excel, import the .csv file and presto!
+Then, open up Excel, import the .csv file, and presto!
 Your Google Forms data is now in Excel!

-How to Visualize and Analyze Survey Data in Excel?
+How to Visualize Collected Survey Data?

 The more survey responses you receive, the harder spreadsheet analysis becomes.
 A few rows quickly grow to hundreds.
 It’s all too much stuff to take in and understand.